Firionus/opengdtf/README.md

 Provide a useful higher-level API that resembles the fixture model in a useful way.

-**Never panic**

-Indicate Problems in an Error Vector instead.

 **Suck out as much information as possible**

-Always return a result, even if some parts are broken.
+Always return a valid result, even if some parts are fixed up or missing.
+Use mitigations (defaults, renames, ...) for unexpected conditions when possible or omit a part if mitigation is impossible or too hard.

-**Indicate when things are broken**

-If parts of the result are broken, it must be indicated in the error vector.

-It is okay to replace broken things with sensible defaults, but this must be indicated in the error vector and leaving out broken things should be preferred if this does not clash with the preceding principle.

-**Move fast and break things**
+In any case, indicate problems and actions taken in a Problem Vector.
+All panics are considered a bug, because then no valid result is returned.

+**Move faster**

 Value developer time.
-If a value does not have to be read programmatically by the user, it is okay to just return the string from the file instead of an enum.
-However, it should be validated and errors indicated in the error vector.

 ### Rationale for Principles